 Because some of these situations require that the behavior occur in a public place in order to be considered breach of the peace, it is helpful to know that a “public place” is defined as “any area” used by the public or offered to the public.
 It does not matter whether the property is owned by a private party.

 First Degree Breach of Peace

 In contrast to the variety of situations that can trigger a violation of breach of the peace second-degree arrest in Stamford, the circumstances involved in a first-degree breach of the peace charge are much more specific.

 First, the individual must have the same intent or reckless conduct as for second-degree breach of the peace.
-Second, to get arrested in Stamford for first degree breach of peace, the individual must place a fake bomb or imitation hazardous substance in a public place or in a place where it is likely to be found by others.
+Second, to get arrested for first-degree breach of peace, the individual must place a fake bomb or imitation hazardous substance in a public place or in a place where it is likely to be found by others.
 A lawyer in Stamford could help if you have been accused of breaching the peace in the first-degree.

 What Happens After a Breach of Peace Arrest in Stamford?